yuratomo/exdict.vim/README.md

 Description
 -----------
-exdict.vim is a plugin on vim for syntax highlight and vim's dictionary and inline api reference by special dictionary.
+exdict.vim is a plugin on vim for syntax highlight and competion by dictionary and show inline api reference by special dictionary.
 Support dictionary is as follows.

-    - c runtime library
+    - c library
+    - win32api
+    - stl
+    - mfc
-    - Windows Api
+    - posix
     - Windows Kernel Api
-    - Windows WDF (Windows Driver Foundation)
+    - KMDF (Windows Driver Foundation)
     - java (j2se6.0)
     - php
     - wpf
-    - posix

 Requirements
 ------------